-The System is administered by the Office of Retirement Services (ORS) within the Michigan Department of Technology, Management and Budget.
-The Department Director appoints the Office Director, with whom the general oversite of the System resides.
-The State Treasurer serves as the investment officer and custodian for the System.
+The System is administered by the Office of Retirement Services (ORS) within the Michigan Department of Technology, Management & Budget.
+The Department Director appoints the Office Director, with whom the general oversight of the System resides.
+The State Treasurer serves as the investment officer and custodian of the System.